psuong/FlaskWorkshop/README.md

 ## What is a framework, why use them?
 * HTML/CSS/JS creates static pages
-* how do web pages become interactive? need a webserver (another computer)
+* How do web pages become interactive? need a webserver (another computer)
-* frameworks simplify development by providing 3 main things
+* Frameworks simplify development by providing 3 main things
   * a url dispatcher
   * a templating engine
   * a object relational mapper (ORM)

 ## Flask

 ### Setting up a Python environment
 * Check that Python is installed and get pip
-* Explain the need of virtualenvs in Python development
+* Why are virtual environments necessary?

 ### Finally some Flask
 * Hello world in Flask
 * Templating | URL dispatching | no ORM
-* Create a simple application list application (Pokemon themed)
+* Create a simple application list application (Pokemon list)

-#TODOs
-* Do GET and POST request examples
-* Explain the use of PUT and DELETE
+# Where to go from here
+* Lots of sites offer online courses, these will help you learn fundamentals, FreeCodeCamp, Codecademy, etc
+* Most topics are google-able, so it's actually hard not to get overwhelmed by the amount of resources out there
+* Happy coding! :)

 # Further reading
 * How the Web Works article series